Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Medical management of the patient's symptoms (which are similar to symptoms of acute radiation enteritis) is indicated, with surgical management reserved for severe damage.[

 The timing and choice of surgical techniques remain somewhat controversial.
-A lower operative mortality (21% vs. 10%) and incidence of anatomic dehiscence (36% vs. 6%) have been reported with intestinal bypass compared with resection.[
+A lower operative mortality rate (21% vs. 10%) and incidence of anatomic dehiscence (36% vs. 6%) have been reported with intestinal bypass compared with resection.[

 Treatment techniques that can minimize the risk of severe radiation enteritis include the following: